 Monitoring is required to determine the progress being made towards achieving objectives in the FMP.
 Monitoring activities and results will be summarized in various reports such as operating plan reports, the forest reports and certification reports.
-Reporting on results provides a way to measure progress and a measure of accountability on the effectiveness of attaining targets by planned strategies.
+Reporting on results provides a way to measure progress and a measure of accountability on the effectiveness of attaining targets by planned strategies one year after the FMOP term.
+Additionally, reports are required for every five-year period of the FMP guidelines for the Forest Management Operating Plans (FMOP) and parallel reporting requirements. out during the planning period (Figure 1).
+At year 10, an assessment is completed to ensure the FMP is on track to achieve targets set FMOPs are completed for two-year periods starting with year one and the FMOP reports are submitted The FMP is a long-term strategic plan that guides two-year operational plans.
+There are separate